If you’re reading this article in your 20s and are serious about investing, you rock.

 If you have cut your expenses down to the essentials, it’s time to look at raising your income.

 Raising Your Income

 In order to invest more money for retirement, you might have to raise your income.
-The beauty about investing in your 20s is that you don’t have to shovel a lot of money toward the future, because of a wonderful thing called “compound interest.”
+The beauty of investing in your 20s is that you don’t have to shovel a lot of money toward the future because of a wonderful thing called “compound interest.”